namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ## 2024-09
 ### Logged
+- Woodstock VA, perhaps furthest west I have been in Virginia so far (2024-09-17).

+### Firsts
+- First time trying Google Illuminate, for making podcasts out of arxiv papers (2024-09-16).
 - First [escape room](https://theescapegame.com/brooklyn/) experience.
 Have to thank my mom for organizing this !
 (2024-09-24).
-- Woodstock VA, perhaps furthest west I have been in Virginia so far (2024-09-17).

 ## 2024-07
 ### First
-- First successful cold plunge, learning how to stay 5+ minutes in 60 F ( TODO doubple check temp), at Standard Spa Miami Beach.
+- First successful cold plunge, learning how to stay 5+ minutes in 60 F ( TODO double check temp), at Standard Spa Miami Beach.

 ### Logged
 - Experienced crazy humbling waves of Long Branch NJ (2024-07-07).